 On this page I would like examine how you can confirm that you have actually photographed or seen the intended sky object.
 In many cases, this is simple because the sky object has a characteristic appearance and because similar objects are not in the vicinity.
 With open star clusters, on the other hand, I keep "skidding," especially when I want to take photos of them*.
 For this case, that is, for pjotos of sky objects, I have now found a solution that surprised me: so-called "Plate Solving" programs.
 But first I would like to go a little further...

-So the basic question that I would like to discuss here is whether what you see in the eyepiece or on the computer screen is really the sky object you are or were looking for.
+So the basic question that I would like to discuss here is whether what you see in the eyepiece or on the computer screen is indeed the sky object you are or were looking for.
 Depending on whether I am observing purely visually or taking photos of the sky objects, I take different routes in order to answer this question.

 When I observe deep sky objects "visually," it often happens that I see nothing at all, just a faint glimmer, or only a few scattered stars.
 So is this shimmer the object that you are looking for or are the "few stars" the star cluster that you are looking for?
 When I approached the objects "manually," I can also ask myself whether I have even looked in the right place.
 But often I am sure that the telescope points to the right position in the sky, and if I do not see anything then the conditions are probably too poor for a find...
 And when I see "something," this is almost certainly the object I am looking for.
 And how this object might look like under better conditions can be found in books or on the Internet.
 But more about this later!